prashantsingh8962/Business_Insights360_PowerBI/Documentation/Workflow Guide.md

 ### Project Charter:
 A project charter is a short document describing the entire project.
-We will use a tool called Mural for this and cover few important dimensions of the project such as, -> Project goals
+We will use a tool called Mural for this and cover a few important dimensions of the project such as,<br>
+-> Project goals<br>
--> Key stakeholders
+-> Key stakeholders<br>
--> Hopes and fears
+-> Hopes and fears<br>
--> Risks
+-> Risks<br>
--> Timeline
+-> Timeline<br>

 5. Basics Understanding:
    * Atliq Hardware sells its products to customers(Croma, Flipkart, Best Buy) and this customer of AtliQ Hardware sells further to consumers.
    * AtliQ hardware uses two platforms brick & mortar(Croma, Best Buy) and e-commerce(Amazon, Flipkart).
-   * AtliQ Hardware sells its product
+   * AtliQ Hardware sells its product<br>
-                    1. directly also in its own AtliQ store, AtliQ exclusive, etc.
+                    1. directly also in its own AtliQ store, AtliQ exclusive, etc.<br>
-                    2. Retailer in Croma, Amazon, etc.
+                    2. Retailer in Croma, Amazon, etc.<br>
-                    3. distribution in Neptune then they further distributed to their sub mall like Babu, kim-cho,etc then consumer.
+                    3. distribution in Neptune then they further distributed to their sub mall like Babu, kim-cho,etc then consumer.<br>
-   * Profit & loss statement:
+   * Profit & loss statement:<br>
                     1. Gross Margin <br>
                     2. Pre-invoice Deduction<br>
                     3. Net Invoice Sales<br>